Health: Are Uscom’s sales *really* up on coronavirus?

-Two more coronavirus infections were released to the ASX in the last 24 hours, but while one was bad, it turns out the other wasn’t part of the epidemic at all.
+Two more coronavirus infections were released to the ASX in the last 24 hours.

 Uscom (ASX:UCM) says sales of its haemodynamic monitoring device in China, which records how blood flows through the heart and blood vessels and usually used to manage sepsis, have risen over the last five weeks.

 Last night the company strongly suggested that a 124 per cent increase in orders in the first five weeks of 2020 was due to a coronavirus boost in sales, saying “some devices [are] being specifically installed for the monitoring of hospital patients diagnosed with coronavirus”.

 After being pinged by the ASX, it admitted the increased orders were from current distributors — albeit still servicing the coronavirus market.

 None were from new companies nor do these figures — 38 sales up from 17 in January and February last year — relate to a new protocol issued by China on how to deal with coronavirus.

 Last week China issued new protocols to deal with the coronavirus and these included a recommendation to do haemodynamic monitoring of severe and critically severe cases.